Parks and Recreation

 Overview

-Folkstone Park is a small 3 acre forested nature area in the northeast of Ann Arbor.
+Folkstone Park is a small 3 acre forested nature area in the northeast of Ann Arbor, between Green Road and US 23.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Trails cross through the park and connect it to Greenbrier Park to the north.
 This park contains a good example of the oak-hickory forests that once filled this area.
-There is a small wetland within the forest.
 The understory of this forest is rich with rue anemone, bladdernut, Virginia waterleaf and blue stemmed goldenrod.
 Within the forest is a small wetland, a nice place to look for frogs in the spring.

 Access and Parking